cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Stretch(msg, params): Apply a key stretching function with parameters `params` to stretch the input `msg` and harden it against offline dictionary attacks.
 This function also needs to satisfy collision resistance.

-## Key Recovery Method {#deps-keyrec}

-OPAQUE relies on a key recovery mechanism for storing authentication material on the server and recovering it on the client.
-This material is encapsulated in an envelope, whose structure, encoding, and size must be specified by the key recovery mechanism.
-The size of the envelope is denoted `Ne` and may vary between mechanisms.

-The key recovery storage mechanism takes as input a private seed and outputs an envelope.
-The retrieval process takes as input a private seed and envelope and outputs authentication material.
-The signatures for these functionalities are as follows:

-- Store(randomized_pwd, server_public_key, server_identity, client_identity):
-  build and return an `Envelope` structure and the client's public key.
-- Recover(randomized_pwd, server_public_key, envelope,
-  server_identity, client_identity): recover and return the authentication material for the AKE from the Envelope.
-This function raises the EnvelopeRecoveryError error if the private seed cannot be used for recovering authentication material from the input envelope.

-The key recovery mechanism MUST return an error when trying to recover authentication material from an envelope with a private seed that was not used in producing the envelope.

-Moreover, it MUST be compatible with the chosen AKE.
-For example, the key recovery mechanism specified in {{key-recovery}} directly recovers a private key from a seed, and the cryptographic primitive in the AKE must therefore support such a possibility.

-If applications implement {{preventing-client-enumeration}}, they MUST use the same mechanism throughout their lifecycle in order to avoid activity leaks due to switching.

 ## Authenticated Key Exchange (AKE) Protocol {#deps-ake}